moismailzai/socioscapes/README.md

 neighbourhood and to display the way in which income is distributed across their city.
 Besides a map, they may also wish to include other materials, such as charts, graphs, and tables.
-Socioscapes distinguishes between 'layers', which are conceptualized as static groupings of raw numerical and geometric data, and 'views' which are conceptualized as unique visualization instances of such layers.
+Socioscapes distinguishes between 'layers', which are conceptualized as static groupings of raw numerical and geometric data, and 'views' which are conceptualized as unique DOM-rendered instances of such layers.
 Views are always directly incorporated into the DOM, layers never are.
 For example a chart contained within a DOM \<div\> element constitutes a socioscapes view, and the data in a layer can be used to produce multiple such views in the form of maps, charts, graphs, and tables.
 Since this is a common GIS scenario, both the socioscapes API and .scape files have been organized to facilitate this workflow.
 The .layer member